Lilliputian Hitcher: Cultural references and themes

 Tensai Okamura produced the storyboards for "Lilliputian Hitcher".

-Evangelion Chronicle magazine identified several references to biology in "Lilliputian Hitcher", particularly genetics, although these take on a different meaning than real-world biology.
+Evangelion Chronicle magazine identified several scientific references in "Lilliputian Hitcher", particularly nanotechnology and genetics, although these take on a different meaning than real-world biology.
 In one scene, machines called Polysomes, named after the polysomes from molecular biology, are presented.
-The room in which the initial Nerv test is carried out is called the Pribnow Box, also a reference to the biological concept of the same name.
+The room in which the initial Nerv test is carried out is called the Pribnow Box, a reference to the biological concept of the same name.
 Other references include the Central Dogma, whose name is taken from the central dogma of molecular biology, and the Sigma Unit, whose name refers to the sigma factor, a factor in the initiation of RNA synthesis.
 Evangelion Chronicle also likened Iruel's properties, such as self-replication, data processing, and colony self-regulation, to micromachines and K. Eric Drexler's universal molecular assembler.
 Ritsuko's strategy to annihilate Iruel, in which the Angel is induced to choose coexistence with the Magi and annihilate itself, has instead been compared to the biological concepts of apoptosis and symbiosis.
 Apoptosis itself and heavy water are also mentioned in the episode.

-"Lilliputian Hitcher" even mentions a "pituitary system" of the Simulation Bodies, an internal system that mimics the pituitary gland; the pituitary gland resides in the brains of living beings, but since the Simulation Bodies do not have heads, the pituitary system is thought to reside in the bodies of the units.
-Ritsuko and Misato speaking during Iruel's attack discuss on "personality transplant OS", a system by which an individual's personality is transferred into a seventh-generation organic computer, so it can think.
+"Lilliputian Hitcher" mentions a "pituitary system" inside the Simulation Bodies, an internal system that mimics the pituitary gland; the pituitary gland resides in the brains of living beings, but since the Simulation Bodies do not have heads, the pituitary system is thought to reside in the bodies of the units.
+Ritsuko and Misato talk about "personality transplant OS" during Iruel's attack, a system by which an individual's personality is transferred into a seventh-generation organic computer, so it can think.
 The book Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) by Yahata Shoten likened the concept of personality transcription to Hans Moravec's studies on artificial intelligence and identified a reference to the actual generations of computers, stopped at the fifth at the time the series aired.
+Writer Kazuhisa Fujie and Martin Foster similarly wrote that, "it is believed that the powers of the Magi system far outstrip the capabilities of any of the neural network systems".
 Furthermore, "Lilliputian Hitcher" mentions the concept of protein barrier.
 Evangelion Glossary compared it to protein engineering, a discipline that uses genetic engineering to produce proteins with new functions.